ProjetsPL/treehouse-theme/collections/_posts/us/how-to-clean-an-iron-best-proven-methods-for-iron-cleaning.md

 Small stains can be removed with acidic solutions such as vinegar or lemon juice.
 If the iron is badly burnt, they might be ineffective.
 How to clean an iron in such case?
 Just use a raw wooden board.
 Heat up the device and rub the board against the surface, using appropriate force.

-{:.distinction.distinction-warning}
-Be careful not to press too strong during ironing.
+{:.distinction.distinction-warning} Be careful not to press too strong when ironing.
 It might damage the fragile iron plate.
-You might try to use a special brush for ceramic surfaces.
-Keep in minf that it is a risky method and you should be careful.
+You might also try to use a special brush for ceramic surfaces.
+Keep in mind that it is a risky method and you should be careful.

 ## How to clean a iron with a teflon-coated plate?

 Another fragile type of irons are the ones with a teflon-coated plates.
-It is very prone to scratches, therefore one should use such a device carefully.
+They are very prone to scratches, therefore one should use such a device carefully.

 **How to clean an iron** so that the process is safe for the surface?
 If the plate is burnt, you might try rubbing it with a soft cloth dampened with vinegar.
-Because teflon is a very delicate surface, cleaning iron plate needs extra patience.
+Because teflon is a very delicate surface, cleaning iron plate requires extra patience.

 Mistakes that one should avoid when **cleaning iron plate with a fragile coating**: